apache/flink/docs/release-notes/flink-1.10.md

 ### Table API & SQL
 #### Rename of ANY Type to RAW Type ([FLINK-14904](https://issues.apache.org/jira/browse/FLINK-14904))
-The identifier `raw` is a reserved keyword now and be must be escaped with backticks when used as a SQL field or function name.
+The identifier `raw` is a reserved keyword now and must be escaped with backticks when used as a SQL field or function name.

 #### Rename of Table Connector Properties ([FLINK-14649](https://issues.apache.org/jira/browse/FLINK-14649))